legend-exp/legend-dataflow-hades/README.md

 possibly user-dependent) configuration file, named "config.json" in the following.
 You may choose an arbitrary name, though.

-Use the included [example-config.json](example-config.json) as a template and adjusted the data base paths as necessary.
+Use the included [templates/config.json](templates/config.json) as a template and adjust the data base paths as necessary.

 When running Snakemake, the path to the config file *must* be provided via `--configfile=path/to/configfile.json`.
 For example, run